 But how do you stay in touch with your old colleagues?
 Don’t overthink this.
 “Staying in touch” could be shooting them an email every few months and suggesting meeting for coffee or drinks (if that’s the kind of relationship you had) or it could be a simple as just liking their status updates on LinkedIn.
 Everybody likes to be liked and seeing your name as one of the people who have liked their post/update just puts you front of mind.

-A key is to give as much as you take.
-Send along job openings and recommendations just as much (if not more) than you ask for them.
 After all, you want everyone to think of you as a valuable contact, too.

 It doesn’t take much effort.
 Keep your eyes open for job postings that may be a good fit for your colleagues, whether they’re designers, project managers, developers, or another role.
 A simple, “I saw this and thought it may be interesting for you!” will suffice.